Redwood Coast California, USA Travel Guide

 Be mindful of being sensitive to the culture and local practices.

-Foster a respectful interaction with the local community.
+Foster a respectful interaction with local people.

 Your responsible actions during your visit directly help the lasting beauty and conservation of the Redwood Coast.